eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/eejs-api-models.md

 Property | Description
 |----------|------------|
 `collection` | The name of the collection the represented by this model belong to.
-`props` | The default component object receives two props: One for passing in the initial id (i.e. `initialEventId`) and one for passing in an initial entity object (i.e. `initialEvent`).
+`props` | The default component object receives two props: One for passing in the initial id (via `initialId`) and one for passing in an initial entity object (i.e. `initialEvent`).
-`data` | In vue, the data property is what is used to declare reactivfe properties exposed/implemented in templates.
+`data` | In vue, the data property is what is used to declare reactive properties exposed/implemented in templates.
 For the model component object the initial data property is initialized with an object containing two properties: A property representing the entity object (i.e. `data.event`), and a boolean property indicating whether the component has that entity set or not (i.e. `data.hasEvent`).
 `watch` | Each model option component sets a watcher for any changes to the model entity in the data property.
 More on the watchers [is found in this document](eejs-api-watchers-and-computed-properties.md)
 `mixins` | Automatically built mixins including the model mixin and model [relations mixins](eejs-api-relations.md) are registered with this property.
 `computed` | When the model component for each collection is created.
 There is also a generated set of computed properties created for each field on the entity.
 More on this is found in the related document [here](eejs-api-watchers-and-computed-properties.md)